antongardi/abraia-multiple/README.md

 The MULTIPLE Python package by ABRAIA provides a set of tools for seamless image processing and analysis.
 It supports a broad range of image types, including multispectral and hyperspectral images.

 The package integrates state-of-the-art image manipulation libraries with ABRAIA's API.
 As a result, it enables a seamless use of Python notebooks to process image data and metadata stored in the cloud.
-Notebooks can be accessed through a common web browser running in any device -be mobile or desktop-, allowing an easy and fast prototyping of solutions.

 A clear benefit of using Python is the immediate availability of the quickly growing ecosystem of machine learning and image analysis resources available in this language.
+Also, the ability to work on notebooks that can be accessed through a common web browser running in any device -be mobile or desktop-, allowing an easy, fast, and collaborative prototyping of solutions.

 * Getting started [![Getting started](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/abraia/multiple/blob/main/notebooks/getting-started.ipynb)